lee-orr/dexterous_developer/README.md

 - Won't work on mobile or WASM, and only tested on Windows
 - events and states still need to be pre-defined
+- The CLI doesn't work on every platform.
+There is a direction of research for resolving this, but at this point in time it's hit or miss.

 ## Installation